zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/teamconfig/README.md

 # TeamConfig Package

-Contains APIs to read Zowe Global Team Configuration and return profile information with prudent information needed especially for secure authentication processing.
+The TeamConfig package provides API method(s) to retrieve a profile section from Zowe Global Team Configuration with keytar information to help perform connection processing without hard coding username and password.
+Keytar represents credentials stored securely on your computer when performing the Zowe global initialize command which prompts you for username and password.

-## API Examples
+## API Example

 **Retrieve the default "zosmf" profile from team config.
-Use it to create a ZOSConnection object without hard coding username and password and retrieve a list of members from the dataset input string**
+Use it to create a ZOSConnection object without hard coding username and password and retrieve a list of members from the dataset input string.**

 ````java
 import org.slf4j.Logger;